ddambreville/easy_plot/LastVersion/Read_me.txt

 [-a ABSCISSA] (optional) define abscissa of curves.
 It must be the same as in
         cvs file.
 If not specified, the default abscissa is Time.
 [-p] (optional) permit to run a full printable version of easy plot.
         You can print all window, and not just one figure.
-By the way, buttons are not available with this option.
+        (Note: buttons are not available with this option.)
 [DATAFILE] is to specify the path to the cvs data file.
         A example is provided in example.cvs